incrypt/incrypt/README.md

 Incryption *you* control

 ##What is Incrypt?
 Incrypt aims to make end to end encryption easy.
-Content should be encrypted before leaving your browser so that it's impossible that anyone else can see it.
+Content should be encrypted before leaving your browser, so that it's impossible that anyone else can see it.

 Currently we provide an experiemental Chrome extension which automatically encrypts and decrypts content on certain sites.